-- (4) (i) The judiciary will reimburse the contractor for costs of subcontracts that are authorized under the Subcontracts clause of this contract, provided, that the costs are consistent with subparagraph (b)(5) of this clause. - (ii) The judiciary will limit reimbursable costs in connection with subcontracts to the amounts paid for products and services purchased directly for the contract only when the contractor has made or will make payments of cash, checks, or other forms of payment to the subcontractor: - (A) in accordance with the terms and conditions of a subcontract or invoice; and - (B) ordinarily prior to the submission of the contractor's next payment request to the judiciary. - (iii) The judiciary will not reimburse the contractor for any costs arising from the letting, administration, or supervision of performance of the subcontract, if the costs are included in the hourly rates payable under paragraph (a)(1) of this clause. - (5) To the extent possible, the contractor shall: - obtain materials at the most advantageous prices available, with due regard to securing prompt delivery of satisfactory materials; and - (ii) take all cash and trade discounts, rebates, allowances, credits, salvage, commissions, and other benefits.
+- (i) comprised only of costs that are clearly excluded from the hourly rate; - (ii) allocated in accordance with the contractor's written or established accounting practices; and - (iii) indirect costs are not applied to subcontract that are paid at the hourly rates. - (6) To the extent practicable, the contractor shall - obtain materials at the most advantageous prices available, with due regard to securing prompt delivery of satisfactory materials; and - (ii) take all cash and trade discounts, rebates, allowances, credits, salvage, commissions, and other benefits.
 When unable to take advantage of the benefits, the contractor shall promptly notify the contracting officer and give the reasons.
-The contractor shall give credit to the judiciary for cash and trade discounts, rebates, scrap, allowances, credits, salvage, commissions, and other amounts that have accrued to the benefit of the contractor, or would have accrued except for the fault or neglect of the contractor.
-The contractor shall not deduct from gross costs the benefits lost without fault or neglect on the part of the contractor or lost through fault of the judiciary.
+The contractor shall give credit to the judiciary for cash and trade discounts, rebates, scrap, commissions, and other amounts that have accrued to the benefit of the contractor, or would have accrued except for the fault or neglect of the contractor.
+The contractor shall not deduct from gross costs the benefits lost without fault or neglect on the part of the contractor or lost through fault of the judiciary. - (7) The judiciary will not pay profit or fee to the prime contractor on materials, except when reimbursing for commercial items under paragraph (b)(2) above. - (c) If the contractor enters into any subcontract that requires consent under Clause 7-75, Subcontracts, without obtaining such consent, the judiciary is not required to reimburse the contractor for any costs incurred under the subcontract prior to the date the contractor obtains the required consent.
+Any reimbursement of subcontract costs incurred prior to the date the consent was obtained shall be at the sole discretion of the judiciary.

-(c) Total Cost
+(d) Total Cost

-It is estimated that the total cost to the judiciary for the performance of this contract shall not exceed the ceiling price set forth in the schedule, and the contractor agrees to use its best efforts to perform the work specified in the schedule and all obligations under this contract within such ceiling price.
-If at any time the contractor has reason to believe that the hourly rate payments and material costs that will accrue in performing the contract in the next succeeding 30 days, if added to all other payments and costs previously accrued, will exceed 85 percent of the ceiling price in the schedule, the contractor shall notify the contracting officer, giving a revised estimate of the total price to the judiciary for performing this contract with supporting reasons and documentation.
-If at any time during performing this contract, the contractor has reason to believe that the total price for this contract will be substantially greater or less than the then stated ceiling price, the contractor shall so notify the contracting officer, giving a revised estimate of the total price for performing this contract, with supporting reasons and documentation.
-If at any time during performing this contract, the judiciary has reason to believe that the work to be required in performing this contract will be substantially greater or less than the then stated ceiling price, the contracting officer will advise the contractor, giving the then revised estimate of the total amount of effort to be required under the contract.
+It is estimated that the total cost to the judiciary for the performance of this contract shall not exceed the ceiling price set forth in the contract, and the contractor agrees to use its best efforts to perform the work specified in the contract and all obligations under this contract within such ceiling price.
+If at any time the contractor has reason to believe that the hourly rate payments and material costs that will accrue in performing the contract in the next succeeding 30 days, if added to all other payments and costs previously accrued, will exceed 85 percent of the ceiling price in the contract, the contractor shall notify the contracting officer, giving a revised estimate of the total price to the judiciary for performing this contract with supporting reasons and documentation.
+If at any time during the performance of this contract, the contractor has reason to believe that the total price to the judiciary for the performance of this contract will be substantially greater or less than the then stated ceiling price, the contractor shall so notify the contracting officer, giving a revised estimate of the total price for performing this contract, with supporting reasons and documentation.
+If at any time during the performance of this contract, the judiciary has reason to believe that the work to be required in performing this contract will be substantially greater or less than the stated ceiling price, the contracting officer will advise the contractor, giving the then revised estimate of the total amount of effort to be required under the contract.

-(d) Ceiling Price
+(e) Ceiling Price